khoobacca/khoobacca/README.md

 # 2023/08/13 - Finals + Guten Tag!
 I have my final in 4 days so I'll be spending a majority of my time on that, plus getting ready for a 2 week vacation to germany.
 My 2 focuses in germany will be my startup and the prediction software.
 I need to find a better name for my project. anyways, ill do a bit more research tonight and get up and grind tomorrow.

+Update: im procrastinating physics which is bad. the good thing is im pretty excited about this project.
+Im still going to go to sleep early and get some rest but im gonna set up vsc first.

 # 2023/08/12 - VSC and COVID-19 Prediction Software
 I'll probably end up writing in this whenever I need to not every day we'll see.